apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 ```
 The interface binding also supported a factory method, `AWSCredentialsProvider instance()` which,
 if available, would be invoked in preference to using any constructor.

+If the interface implemented `Closeable` or `AutoCloseable`, these would
+be invoked when the provider chain was being shut down.

 #### v2 `AwsCredentialsProvider` interface